ClimateImpactLab/impact-calculations/docs/imperics.md

   Filepath expansions are interpretted by https://docs.python.org/2/library/glob.html

-* `clipping` (required): Should curve values less the region minimum be replaced with the region minimum?
+* `clipping`: Should curve values less the region minimum be replaced with the region minimum?
 Currently this only supports clipping of curves that are expected to have a minimum.
 The default limits for the region-specific temperature at which this can occur are 10C and 25C, but these can be adjusted with `clip-mintemp` and `clip-maxtemp` options.
+Similarly, setting `clipping` to `"baselinemaxima"` clips the model to the curve *maxima* experienced within the baseline period.

 * `covariates` (required): A list of known covariate names, interpretted by `interpret.specification::get_covariator`.
 See the